 This Learning Collaborative promotes sharing of knowledge and experience about strategic planning for suicide prevention among peers who coordinate local suicide prevention efforts around the state.
-Learning Collaborative members participated in five group webinars and received individualized technical assistance from Each Mind Matters team members.
+In fiscal year 2018-2019, Learning Collaborative members participated in five group webinars focusing on various aspects of the strategic planning process from strategic frameworks, to data collection and evaluation.
+In fiscal year 2019-2020 the Learning Collaborative builds upon existing content further exploring in-depth components of comprehensive suicide prevention at the community and county levels.
+Each “member team” receives individualized technical assistance from Each Mind Matters team members.

-Strategic Planning for Suicide Prevention Module 1: Strategic Planning Framework
+Strategic Planning for Suicide Prevention: Strategic Planning Framework

 Description: This webinar outlined a 6-step strategic planning framework and discussed the public health approach to suicide prevention.
 Subsequent webinars delved deeper into each of the 6 steps outlined in the Framework.